 The problem with generic, enterprise-class systems is it's hard to know what you don't know.
 Going back and reconfiguring for unexpected needs can take significant time.
-The result is often a CRM that is designed for those who were most closely involved in its development rather than the complete set of users.
+And the result is often a CRM that is designed for those who were most closely involved in its development rather than the complete set of users.
 So, what once seemed like a cost-effective answer becomes more and more costly in terms of time, money, and morale.
-That's why, although CRM demands the largest market of any enterprise software-estimated to be some \$36.5 billion by 20172-actual use of these systems is measured at only one percent.3
+That's why, although CRM demands the largest market of any enterprise software-estimated to be some \$37 billion by 2017-actual use of these systems is measured at only one percent.1 ellucian.
+8